Advocacy Grants Program: Special Opportunities Fund Proposal Guidelines

 Frequency: No more than one application every 6 months

-Through the Special Opportunities fund, we will provide roughly $400,000 in strategic grants to organizations whose projects aim to achieve maximum impact on drug policy reform.
-Joint letters will be accepted.
 Proposals for the Special Opportunities fund are accepted on a rolling basis until funds are expended.
-Decisions will be made within 4 to 6 weeks.
-The maximum request is $25,000, though generally grant awards range from $10,000 to $15,000.
+The maximum request is $25,000, though generally grant awards range from $5,000 to $10,000.
 Organizations may only submit one proposal within a six month period.
 Only in exceptional circumstances will organizations receive two Special Opportunity Fund grants in a single year.
+Additionally, organizations that receive PPC funds will be subject to an even higher level of review.

 The Special Opportunities fund prioritizes organizations focused on one or more of the following: